-Accu.Fabric Suite
+O Accu.Fabric Suite

-- This digital service platform aims to achieve innovation centered on the "Intelligent Cloud" by utilizing tailored "enterprise solutions" for - The suite type platform integrates data collection and use to overcome the decline in competitiveness during the individual introduction of components. - It can resolve the data silo phenomenon and maximize the use of data through efficient operation.
+- This digital service platform aims to achieve innovation centered on the "Intelligent Cloud" by utilizing tailored "enterprise solutions" for each data/AI area. - The suite type platform integrates data collection and use to overcome the decline in competitiveness during the individual introduction of components. - It can resolve the data silo phenomenon and maximize the use of data through efficient operation.